gbfragoso/Quicksort/README.md

 # Comparison
 ![plot](/newplot(1).png)

+### Notes
+* The prolog line stops at size 6 because prolog give us error "Out of local stack" when we trying to sort the size 7, or above, lists.

 # Conclusions
 * In prolog implmetation, when user run quicksort7.pl or above the prolog give us the error "Out of local stack".
 (The line above 6-size represents an overflow)
 * This comparison is not free, because the above languages do not run in same enviroment.